##plugins.themes.bootstrap3.article.main##

 Abstract

-Anti-immigrant propaganda, a key element of contemporary nationalist populism in Europe, traditionally centers around a ‘Us versus Them’ dichotomy.
-The discursive construction of the other involves a negative portrayal of unwanted outgroups, which undermines different facets of citizens’ trust towards foreigners.
-Employing deductive content analysis of Matteo Salvini’s posts on X and using the Intergroup Trust Model as a framework, we show that foreigners are cast as the untrustworthy ‘Them’ in Italy.
+Anti-immigrant propaganda, a key element of contemporary far-right populism in Europe, traditionally centres around an ‘Us versus Them’ dichotomy.
+The discursive construction of the other involves a negative portrayal of unwanted outgroups, which targets different facets of citizens’ trust towards foreigners.
+Employing a deductive content analysis of Matteo Salvini’s posts on X and using the emergent Intergroup Trust Model as a framework, we show that foreigners are cast as the untrustworthy ‘Them’ in Italy.
 Our results illustrate that immigrants are depicted as deviant in terms of morality or culture – portrayals that emphasize collective boundaries of belonging and promote the classic ‘Us versus Them’ divide.
 Yet, foreigners are more frequently portrayed as a pervasive threat to the personal safety of unprotected and isolated individuals.
-We interpret this as a divide-et-impera approach that fosters a politically profitable ‘culture of fear’ and fragments society along more insidious fissures than the conventional Us/Them divide.
+We interpret this as a divide-et-impera approach that may foster a politically profitable ‘culture of fear’ and fragment society along more insidious fissures than the conventional Us/Them divide.

 ##plugins.themes.bootstrap3.article.details##